kingsdigitallab/kdl/frontend/src/faqs/what-is-sdlc.md

 ---
-title: What is KDL's Software Devlopment Lifecycle?
+title: What is the typical project lifecycle?
 order: 0
 tags:
   - faq
 ---

-KDL's Software Development Life Cycle (SDLC) refers to a methodology with clearly defined processes for creating high-quality software. in detail, the SDLC methodology focuses on the following project phases of software development with more detailed steps within those phases.
+In working on a project KDL follows a methodology with clearly defined processes for creating high-quality software.
+This typically involves the following project phases of software development with more detailed steps within those phases.

 ### Project Phases